Care of your battery

 In the event of a battery failure the manufacturers will usually be able to identify the reason as battery cells have a “memory” showing past use of charging history.
 It is often possible for them to resurrect a non-responding battery using their specialised equipment.

-Valve Regulated Lead Acid (VRLA) batteries are designed to have a very low self-discharge rate of approximately 3-4% per month, but it should be noted that the self-discharge rate varies according to ambient storage temperature.
+Valve Regulated although Lead Acid (VRLA) batteries are designed to have a very low self-discharge rate of approximately 3-4% per month, although the self-discharge rate varies according to ambient storage temperature.
 Consequently, shelf life is reduced at higher temperatures.
 VRLA batteries have a 12-month shelf life at 0°C to 20°C; 9 months at 21°C to 30°C; 5 months at 31°C to 40°C, and only 2.5 months at 41°C to 50°C. So, to extend storage life, lead acid batteries should be stored in a cool, dry place.

 If VRLA batteries are to be stored for an extended period of time they should be given a top charge periodically.
 The recommended procedure for a 12 volt battery is at between 14.4 – 14.7 volts for 10 to 20 hours.
 The voltage applied must be appreciably higher than the normal float voltage in order to break down any sulphation.